 Under normal circumstances, the body's immune system can tell when mutated or abnormal cells are present and dangerous and is able to kill them off before potentially fatal infections — or cancer — starts.

-"The body's own immune system," says Children's Hospital Colorado's Dr. Lia Gore, “is really most effective at fighting disease."
+"The body's own immune system," says Children's Hospital Colorado's Lia Gore, MD, "is really most effective at fighting disease."
 In certain cases though, the immune system doesn't recognize the mutated cells of cancer as harmful, so it doesn't fight them.
 That's where a new leukemia drug called Blinatumomab comes in.